-- 1. Place the "safety" in the intermediate position. - 2.
-Open the bolt, extracting the cartridge in the chamber.
+- 1. Place the "safety" in the intermediate position. - Open the bolt, extracting the cartridge in the chamber.
 Leave the bolt open. - 3.
-Depress the magazine release and remove the magazine from the rifle. - 4.
-Unload the magazine by sliding the cartridges forward and out of the magazine one at a time.
+Depress the magazine release and remove the magazine from the rifle. - Slide the cartridges forward and out of the magazine, removing them one at a time.